iobis/manual/common_qc.md

 Take an example specimen named Pterois cf. volitans.
 The associated occurrence record would have the following taxonomic information:

 - `scientificName` = Pterois
-- `identificationQualifier` = cf.
+- `identificationQualifier` = cf. volitans
-- `specificEpithet` = volitans
+- `specificEpithet` = *leave blank*
 - `scientificNameID` = the one for Pterois
-- `taxonRank` = species
+- `taxonRank` = genus

 If the provided name is unaccepted in WoRMS, it is okay to use the unaccepted name in this field. `scientificNameID` should contain the [WoRMS LSID](name_matching.html) for the genus.

 There is a new Darwin Core term [`verbatimIdentification`](https://dwc.tdwg.org/terms/#dwc:verbatimIdentification) meant for containing the originally documented name, however this term is not yet implemented in OBIS so if you populate this field it will not be indexed alongside your data.
-However you can use `originalNameUsage` to document original species names.
+However you can use `identificationRemarks` to add extra information.

 The use and definitions for additional Open Nomenclature (ON) signs (`identificationQualifier`) can be found in [Open Nomenclature in the biodiversity era](https://doi.org/10.1111/2041-210X.12594), which provides examples for using the main Open Nomenclature qualifiers associated with physical specimens (Figure 1).
 Whereas the publication [Recommendations for the Standardisation of Open Taxonomic Nomenclature for Image-Based Identiﬁcations](https://www.frontiersin.org/articles/10.3389/fmars.2021.620702/full) provides examples and definitions for identificationQualifiers for image-based non-physical specimens  (Figure 2).